alexander-labs/portfolio/README.md

 - Honors Language Arts 8: Nonfiction Writing and Exposition (Sept to June 2026) [Syllabus](https://data.artofproblemsolving.com/images/academy/syllabi/Level-8-Syllabus.pdf)
 - 📝 Plato’s Republic and the Good Life (CLA 84), Stanford Continuing Studies (Summer 2026) [Final Exam Essays](/writing/Plato's%20Republic%20Final%20Exam.pdf) 📸 [1](https://github.com/alexander-labs/portfolio/blob/main/humanities/plato-republic-1.JPEG) [2](https://github.com/alexander-labs/portfolio/blob/main/humanities/plato-republic-2.JPEG)
 - American Society For The Prevention Of Cruelty To Animals, Petitioner V. Colossal Biosciences Inc., Respondent (May 2026) [📝](/writing/AMERICAN%20SOCIETY%20FOR%20THE%20PREVENTION%20OF%20CRUELTY%20TO%20ANIMALS%20PETITIONER%20v.%20COLOSSAL%20BIOSCIENCES%20INC.%20RESPONDENT.pdf) [🎥](https://youtu.be/hHAGVChePIE)
+- America as an Example of How a Revolution Can Have a Lasting Impact [📝](/humanities/America%20as%20an%20Example%20of%20How%20a%20Revolution%20Can%20Have%20a%20Lasting%20Impact.pdf)
 - 📝 [Pulitzer Local Letters for Global Change (2025)](/research-and-creative-works/pulitzer-local-letters-for-global-change-2025.pdf)
 - Silk Road - Diary
 - Podcast - Building Collapse